OkayAbedin/diu_route_explorer/README.md

 The application follows a provider-based state management approach and is organized into the following directory structure:

-- `lib/screens/`: All app screens including login, bus schedules, and admin dashboard
+- `lib/screens/`: All app screens including login and bus schedules
 - `lib/providers/`: State management using Provider pattern
 - `lib/services/`: Backend services and API integration
 - `lib/widgets/`: Reusable UI components